deusExMac/dirsToHtml/README.md

 ...and others.
 Sorry, no time to fully complete the list.

 -v0.65b@20022021
-For any comment/improvement please contact: tzagara@gmail.com
+For comments/improvements please contact: tzagara@upatras.gr